 Whether you are into coastal hikes, walks on the beach, or boat trips, if you love seafood or Instagramming lighthouses, Howth has you covered!
 Just a thirty-minute-ride by DART, the picturesque fishing village north of Dublin is a must-see and our winner of the ten best day trips from Dublin you can do today.

-Steps from the train station you will find a food market, handmade jewellery, and little antique shops, while the pier just a little further down the road features colourful fishing boats and excellent restaurants serving the fresh catches straight from the boat.
+Steps from the train station you will find the Howth Market, independent businesses, and little antique shops, while the pier just a little further down the road features colourful fishing boats and excellent restaurants serving the fresh catches straight from the boat.

 A pleasant walk to the lighthouse gives you postcard-perfect views of the bay, while little boats take off regularly to the nearby island, Ireland’s Eye, home to dozens of birds and seals.